bpf99/bpf99.github.io/Battletabs/index.md

 - Battletabs legend
 - Only player with a ship design in-game
 - Tournament winner
+  - Although most other tournaments I lose in semis from bad luck or nerves
 - Beta tester
 - Top player
   - 82% winrate